baoxingsong/AnchorWave/README.md

  -n   FILE    output anchors file
  -o   FILE    output file in maf format
- -f   FILE    output sequence alignment for each anchor/inter-anchor region in maf format -t   INT     number of threads (default: 1)
+ -f   FILE    output sequence alignment for each anchor/inter-anchor region in maf format -b   FILE    output the sequence alignment method used for each anchor/inter-anchor region, in bed format -t   INT     number of threads (default: 1)
- -v   FILE    output variant calling in vcf format (conflict with -IV) -m   INT     minimum exon length to use (default: 20, should be identical with the setting of gff2seq function) -mi  DOUBLE  minimum full-length CDS anchor hit similarity to use (default:0.95) -mi2 DOUBLE  minimum novel anchor hit similarity to use (default:0.2)
+ -m   INT     minimum exon length to use (default: 20, should be identical with the setting of gff2seq function) -mi  DOUBLE  minimum full-length CDS anchor hit similarity to use (default:0.95) -mi2 DOUBLE  minimum novel anchor hit similarity to use (default:0.2)